Want the perfect workout program?Take Quiz

 The sled of a leg press machine will either be plate loaded or set up to a cable pulley system with a weight stack.

-The leg press is a great exercise to build lower body strength and muscle, and is generally considered safer than free weights.
+The leg press is a great exercise to build lower body strength and muscle, and in the leg press vs. squat debate (or when comparing it to any free weight leg exercise), it is generally considered to be safer.

 For some people, this is the perfect start to working on leg strength if free weights feel intimidating or are inaccessible for a variety of reasons.
 However, for most lifters, it is simply a way to add volume to their lower body training and isolate their leg muscles.